Jairogelpi/agentpay_core/README.md

 - **Backend**: FastAPI + Supabase + Stripe + Twilio.
 - **Env Vars Required**: `STRIPE_SECRET_KEY`, `SUPABASE_URL`, `SUPABASE_KEY`, `TWILIO_ACCOUNT_SID`, `TWILIO_AUTH_TOKEN`, `OPENAI_API_KEY`.

+## 🧠 How it Works: The Financial Lifecycle

+AgentPay acts as a **Trust Middleware** between humans and AI.
+Here is how money actually moves in a real environment:

+1.  **Top-up (Funding)**: The Human Client uses the `/v1/topup/create` endpoint to generate a real Stripe Checkout link.
+They pay with their own card/bank.
+This money lands in the **AgentPay Master Account**.
+2.  **Credit Allocation**: The system updates the Agent's `wallet` in the database.
+For every $1 credit, AgentPay holds $1 in the **Stripe Issuing Balance**.
+3.  **The Request**: An AI Agent wants to purchase something on a website.
+It calls `/v1/pay`.
+4.  **Virtual Card Issuance**: AgentPay verifies the Agent's balance and reasoning (AI Guard).
+If approved, it calls the **Stripe Issuing API** to create a unique **Virtual Credit Card** on the fly.
+5.  **The Vendor Purchase**: The Agent receives the Card Number, CVV, and Expiry.
+It enters these details on the vendor's site (e.g., OpenAI, Amazon, Midjourney).
+6.  **Real Movement**: The vendor charges the Virtual Card.
+The money flows from the **Stripe Issuing Balance** (previously funded by the Client) directly to the **Vendor**.
+7.  **Forensic Proof**: Simultaneously, a **Forensic Ledger** bundle is created, linking the AI's "Chain of Thought" justification to that specific transaction ID for the human CFO to review.

 ---
 *Built with ❤️ for the Agentic Economy.*